-Maurizia Iachino Leto di Priolo is an Outside Director of the Company.
+Maurizia Iachino Leto di Priolo is an Independent Director of the Company.
 She has gained expertise in the executive search field as a Partner at Spencer Stuart Italy, an executive search consulting firm.
 Since 2001, she has been advising quoted and private companies on corporate governance.
 Since 2007, she has been leading the Governance Practice at Key2people.
-Ms. Iachino was President of Save the Children Italy from 2001 to 2007, she is a board member of several non-profit organizations, and is a member of the scientific committee of Ned Community, the Italian Community of Non-Executive Directors.
+Ms. Iachino was President of Save the Children Italy from 2001 to 2007, she is a board member of Fondazione Franco Parenti, member of the scientific committee of Ned Community, the Italian Community of Non-Executive Directors and is Member of the De Agostini Executive Committee for the IV generation.

-Francesco Giannaccari is an Outside Director of the Company and is the CEO for Tom Ford Europe and International Franchisees.
+Francesco Giannaccari is an Independent Director of the Company and is the Vice President for Tom Ford International and International Franchisees.
 He is also the CEO for Pelletteria Artigiana, the company producing leather accessories for Tom Ford.
 He was Head of International Operations with Abercrombie & Fitch from 2005 to 2007.
 Mr. Giannaccari developed his career as controller for the Rinascente Group (from 1991 to 1997) and subsequently joined the GUCCI Group, where he became CFO for Gucci Europe (from 1998 to 2001) before accepting the office of Vice Executive President of Bottega Veneta (a subsidiary of the GUCCI Group NV) from 2001 to 2005.

-Mario Lugli is an Outside Director of the Company and is a lawyer who specializes in corporate law.
-His professional experience (from 1973 to 2006) includes service as General Counsel and Head of Corporate Legal Affairs for important groups such as Luxottica, Albacom, RCS Media Group, FIAT, Montedison and IRI-Italstat.
-Since 2007, Mr. Lugli has been as Independent Director in companies such as Banca Italease Network S.p.A. (where he also holds the office of Vice President), AMSA S.p.A. and member of the Board of Auditors in Investimenti Infrastrutture SpA, ENI Trading and Shipping SpA, and ENI Servizi SpA.
+Mario Lugli is an Independent Director of the Company, he graduated magna cum laude from the University of Modena and with an LL.M. from Oxford University and he is a lawyer specializing in corporate law.
+His professional experience includes service as General Counsel and Head of Corporate Legal Affairs for important groups such as Luxottica, RCS Media Group, FIAT Group, Montedison and IRI-Italstat.
+He is currently a member of the Board of Directors or Statutory Auditors of major Italian companies such as AMSA S.p.A., InalcaJBS S.p.A., CostieroGas S.p.A., Investimenti Infrastrutture S.p.A., ENI Trading and Shipping S.p.A., and ENI Servizi S.p.A.
 He was appointed auditor for the Ministry of Justice in 1995.
-He is also Senior Advisor in Corporate Governance for Key2People Executive Search.